 - Withdrawals for qualified health expenses don’t incur taxes.

-As regulated by the IRS, you can open and contribute to an HSA only if you are enrolled in a high-deductible health plan.
-In recent years, more employers have begun to offer high-deductible plans, making them more common, with more than one in five employers that have health benefits now offering this type of plan to their workers.2 These health plans tend to have relatively low premiums and higher out-of-pocket expenses, which the HSA is meant to help offset.
+Under IRS rules, you can open and contribute to an HSA only if you are enrolled in a high-deductible health plan.
+In recent years, more employers have begun to offer high-deductible plans, making them more common, with more than one in five employers that have health benefits now offering this type of plan to their workers.2 These health plans tend to have relatively low premiums and higher out-of-pocket expenses, which the HSA may help offset.

 “People often see the high deductible and get scared away, but it’s worth a conversation with your Financial Advisor about the financial benefits that the HSA can offer,” says Dana Erdfarb, Vice President, HR Benefits Planning and Management at Morgan Stanley.

 If you’re already maxing out your 401(k) contributions, your HSA can serve as another place for you to save for retirement.
-Unlike money in a flexible spending account (FSA), HSA funds remain in your account from year-to-year if they aren’t spent, and you even retain ownership of the account if you leave your job or switch health plans.
+Unlike money in a flexible spending account (FSA), HSA funds remain in your account from year-to-year if you don’t spend them, and you even retain ownership of the account if you leave your job or switch health plans.
 That means any investment earnings in your HSA have the potential to grow for decades, effectively creating an extra tax-advantaged retirement fund—in addition to your 401(k) and any IRAs—that you can earmark for health-care expenses later in life.
-Keep in mind, though, that if you switch from a high deductible health plan to another type of health plan, you will not be able to contribute further to an HSA until you are once again covered by a high deductible health plan.
-You can still use it to pay for qualified expenses.
+Keep in mind, though, that if you switch from a high deductible health plan to another type of health plan, you will not be able to contribute further to the HSA until you are once again covered by a high-deductible health plan.
+You can, however, still use it to pay for qualified expenses.